Meeting Your Children’s Financial Needs

 - Childcare expenses incident to a job

-- Children’s college education and post-secondary school expenses
+- The child’s college education and post-secondary school expenses

-- Housing, motor vehicle and other benefits supplied by a third party
+- Housing, motor vehicle, and other benefits supplied to a parent by a third party

-- Health insurance premiums, deductibles and unpaid medical expenses
+- Health insurance premiums, deductibles, and uninsured medical expenses

-- Travel expenses associated with possession of and access to the children
+- Travel expenses associated with possession of and access to the child

 - Negative or positive cash flow that affects either parent’s liquidity